Military Affairs

 • Complete a military physical fitness assessment each term.

-Active cadets further their leadership development through participation in volunteer projects, professional leadership organizations, professional development training, military internships, shadow programs, and support of community outreach.
+Active cadets develop their leadership through participation in volunteer projects, professional leadership organizations, officer development training, military internships.
 AFROTC cadets are eligible to compete for scholarships, which cover the costs of tuition, books, and fees.
 In addition, a $300-$350 monthly allowance is paid to scholarship cadets; a $450-$500 monthly allowance paid to all cadets in their last two years in the AFROTC program.

-For more information on becoming a leader in AFROTC and a future officer in the US Air or Space Force, see our website at see airforcerotc.berkeley.edu
+For more information on becoming a leader in AFROTC and a future officer in the Air Force or Space Force, see our website at see airforcerotc.berkeley.edu

 Military Science (Army ROTC)